DeloitteDigitalUK/jira-agile-metrics/README.md

 The basic usage pattern is to run `jira-agile-metrics` with a configuration file, written in YAML format (see below), which describes:

-  - how to connect to a remote JIRA instance;
+- how to connect to a remote JIRA instance (this can also be set using command line options);
 - what metrics (spreadsheet-like data files, charts as images) to output;
 - various settings used to calculate those metrics; and
 - a description of the stages of the workflow the relevant JIRA tickets go through.

 The tool will then connect to JIRA using its web services API, run a query to the relevant tickets and their history, and calculate the requierd metrics.